Domiii/dbux/docs_site/content/00-why-dbux.md

 ---

-TODO: rename "installation" to "01-Getting Started" (and fix content) → TODO: fix up and bring in the practice stuff here as well

-TODO: re-write this as "02-What Can Dbux Do?"
+TODO: change "Why Dbux?" to "00-Dbux-Overview" (move from nested folder) → re-write this as visual intro to Dbux
-  TODO: change "Why Dbux?" to "00-Dbux-Overview" (move from nested folder) → give a clearer picture of what it can do and which scenarios work and which won't → issues w/ react and performance
+  → give a clearer picture of what it can do and which scenarios work and which won't
+    → limitations
+      → e.g. issues w/ react and performance
     → future work: list of all directly and indirectly tested/experimented packages